-The Board delegates responsibility for the day-to-day operation and administration of the Company to the CEO, Mr Mark Allison.
+The Board delegates responsibility for the day-to-day operation and administration of the Company to the CEO, Mr Mark Allison, and to other employees of the Company.
 The Board monitors the CEO's performance on an ongoing basis through regular management reporting and through the reporting of the various Board Committees.
-The Company has in place comprehensive Delegations of Authority under which the CEO and executive management operate.
+The Company has in place comprehensive Delegations of Authority under which the CEO and Executive Management operate.
 The Board regularly reviews the obligations set out in the Board Charter and the Delegations of Authority to ensure they remain appropriate to the needs of the Company.